School of Art and Art History Director

 WALLACE WILSON, Director of the School of Art and Art History and Professor of Studio Art, has exhibited his photographic artworks in more than 40 individual and over 70 group exhibitions in the US, Europe, Asia, Africa, and Latin America.

-He has spoken at conferences on art, culture, and photography, including the International Conference on the Americas, the Southern Graphics Council, the Oxford University Round Table, and FotoFest International and lectured at Society for Photographic Education conferences.
+He has spoken at conferences on art, culture, education, and photography, including the International Conference on the Americas, the Southern Graphics Council, the Oxford University Round Table, the National Council of Arts Administrators, FotoFest International, and the Society for Photographic Education.
+He has served as an external reviewer/evaluator for art programs throughout the US.